louthy/language-ext/README.md

     }
 ```

 `Unit` is the type and `unit` is the value.
 It is used throughout the `LanguageExt` library instead of `void`.
-The primary reason is that if you want to program functionally then all functions should return a value and `void` isn't a first-class value.
-This can help a lot with LINQ expressions for example.
+The primary reason is that if you want to program functionally then all functions should return a value and `void` is a type with zero possible values - and that's the type-theory reason why `void` is a pain in the arse in C#.
+This can help a lot with LINQ expressions.

 ## Mutable lists and dictionaries